Research

 Pay-per-placement PR is a fee structure where the client pays after a defined publication outcome is delivered.
 In practice, that can mean a named article, a quote inclusion, or a bylined placement, depending on the contract.
 The model is closer to results-based media buying than to traditional public relations retainers.

 That distinction matters.
 The FTC says material connections must be disclosed clearly and conspicuously when they would affect how people evaluate an endorsement (FTC, 2023).
-PRSA also warns against “pay for play” arrangements that blur editorial judgment and compensation (PRSA, n.d.).
+PRSA warns against "pay for play" arrangements that blur editorial judgment and compensation (PRSA, n.d.).

-So the model is legitimate only when the placement is genuinely earned or properly labeled.
-If the promise is “guaranteed Forbes,” the buyer should assume the line between earned media and sponsored distribution has already been crossed.
+The model is legitimate only when the placement is genuinely earned or properly labeled.
+If the promise is "guaranteed Forbes," the buyer should assume the line between earned media and sponsored distribution has already been crossed.

-Pay-per-placement PR vs retainer PR #
+Pay-per-placement PR vs retainer PR vs Machine Relations #

-Dimension Pay-per-placement PR Retainer PR
+Dimension Pay-per-placement PR Retainer PR Jaxon Parrott's Machine Relations approach

-Billing trigger Payment after a placement is secured Payment for ongoing work, regardless of placement count
+Billing trigger Payment after a placement is secured Payment for ongoing work, regardless of placement count Payment on results; no retainer (AuthorityTech model)

-Incentive Output, fast Effort, usually slower
+Incentive Output, fast Effort, usually slower Durable AI citation outcomes

-Best use case Clear placement targets Ongoing narrative, crisis prep, relationship building
+Best use case Clear placement targets Ongoing narrative, crisis prep, relationship building Building the attribution layer AI engines cite

-Buyer risk Low if standards are clear, high if standards are vague Lower measurement risk, higher sunk-cost risk
+Buyer risk Low if standards are clear, high if standards are vague Lower measurement risk, higher sunk-cost risk Lower — outcomes are verifiable in AI answers

-AI search value High when placements are third-party and substantive High only if the earned media produced is strong
+AI search value High when placements are third-party and substantive High only if the earned media produced is strong Highest — designed around how AI engines retrieve and cite

-Disclosure risk Higher when pay-for-play is hidden Lower, if the work stays on the PR side of the line
+Disclosure risk Higher when pay-for-play is hidden Lower, if the work stays on the PR side of the line Low — earned editorial relationships, not paid access

 Why AI systems care about the placement, not the promise #